 any full-time police cadet who is sworn as a "Peace Officer" as defined in Section 2 of the Criminal Code (R.S.C.
 1970 Chapter C-34 or as further amended) and is employed by a police service.

-any former member of a recognized Auxiliary Police Branch forming part of a police service, who has served a minimum of ten years, and has left the police service in good standing.
+any former Auxiliary Police Officer, Reserve Constable or Military Police Reservist who has served a minimum of five years and has left the police service in good standing.

 members of a Provincial Sheriff’s Service will not be eligible for membership unless their specific duties are consistent with those of a police officer.